vindennl48/dotfiles/README.md

 ## Extras - Not Required
 Other Programs I typically install:

-Installed with `pacman`
+Installed with `Apt-Get`
+ - curl | I hope you know what curl is
  - htop | Interactive Process viewer
- - termite | Lightweight Terminal
- - hub | Github cli

 Installed from the Interwebs
  - RVM ruby version manager | https://rvm.io/

-# Thats It!
+# Thats Probably It!
 For a full-featured documentation, please refer to the sourced files.